A Schatten-$q$ Low-rank Matrix Perturbation Analysis via Perturbation Projection Error Bound: Introduction

 This bound is ``user-friendly" as it is free of $\B$, $\widehat\U$, and $\widehat\V$, which are often perturbed and uncontrolled quantities in practice (see more discussions in Section \ref{sec:wedin}).

 The rest of this paper is organized as follows.
 After a brief introduction on notation and preliminaries in Section \ref{sec: notation}, we present the proof of Theorem \ref{th: low rank matrix reconstruction} in Section \ref{sec:main-result} and develop the corresponding lower bounds in Section \ref{sec:lower-bound}.
 The new $\sin\Theta$ perturbation analysis is done in Section \ref{sec:wedin}.
 We provide numerical studies to corroborate our theoretical findings in Section \ref{sec: numerical study}.
 Conclusion and discussions are made in Section \ref{sec: conclusion}.
-Additional technical results and proofs are collected in Section \ref{sec:additional-proof}.